whacked/cow/vibe benchmarking json schema validators.md

 - `jsonschema-sourcemeta`: [sourcemeta's jsonschema v12.9.3](https://github.com/sourcemeta/jsonschema/)
 - `jsonschema-cli`: [Stranger6667's jsonschema v0.38.1](https://github.com/Stranger6667/jsonschema)

-Note that some of these tools are not the latest version, because I used tools with the shortest path to inclusion into `shell.nix`.
+Note that some of these tools are not the latest version, because I used tools with the shortest path to inclusion into `shell.nix`. [^3]

+[^3]: `jsonschema-sourcemeta` builds and runs as-is on ubuntu + nix, but not on my mac.
+Claude came up with the fixes in `shell.nix` required to get it to run.
+I don't know how this affects results

 # making the agent do the work